ripe-tech/peri-templating-api-js/README.md

 # peri-templating-api-js

-The Javascript API client for PERI Templating
+The Javascript API client for PERI Templating.